GeotrekCE/Geotrek-mobile/README.md

 ## Firebase Analytics

 In order to use Firebase analytics, you had to create a Firebase App.
-Then store google-services.json and GoogleService-Info.plist in ./Analytics/ Uncomment the concerned line in config.xml and set true to useFirebase variable in environment files
+* Then store google-services.json and GoogleService-Info.plist in ./Analytics/
+* Uncomment the concerned line in config.xml
+* Set true to useFirebase variable in environment files

 ## Documentation